acobenario/blazedemo-automation/README.md

 Hi there!👋

 Welcome to my QA Automation project.
-I’m a QA Automation Engineer with 3 years of experience.
+I’m a QA Automation Engineer with 3 years of experience using tools such as Python, Robot Framework and Selenium.
 I created this project to sharpen and demonstrate my skills in QA by integrating manual and automated testing approaches for the BlazeDemo web application.

 ## What This Project Does